Ready to learn how to budget?

 Budgeting is simple!
 It’s essentially drafting a financial plan for all your expenses and keeping track of your money movement.
 At its most basic, a budget is a plan for spending your money.

 Budgets are fantastic tools for anyone at any stage and of any financial status.
 They can be tedious to make at first, especially if you didn’t keep good track of your finances beforehand.
 But having your money accessible and recorded all in one spot does wonders for your financial health down the line.
+That’s why you need to learn how to budget.

 How did I learn it?